neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 later project.
 But make sure you include the answer texts and bookmark buttons in your app.
 (You might want to look up the "hidden" attribute.)

-If you´ve seen more advanced git techniques (pull requests and branches) already … great!
+💡 **If you´ve seen more advanced git techniques (pull requests and branches) already … great!**
 Keep in mind starting with a new feature branch for each feature you implement.
 After you are done with a feature, create a pull request, let it be reviewed and merge it into the main branch.

 If you haven't seen git branches and pull requests yet, don't worry.
 You will learn about them soon.
 For now, just follow the instructions below.

 ## 1. Setup